 Your midwife will care for you during all stages of pregnancy and childbirth.
-At Elmhurst Hospital, we support a natural, personalized experience with alternative comfort measures, such as hydrotherapy and warm water immersion for labor, should you choose this approach.
+At Elmhurst Hospital, we support a natural, personalized experience with alternative comfort measures, such as hydrotherapy and warm water immersion for labor and birth (should you choose this approach).
 While caring for expectant mothers is an important focus, our midwives also offer well-care services for women at all stages of life.

 Our midwives provide a range of services, including:

 - Annual exams - Pap smear, HPV testing, infection testing/treatment